 5. Sonos Beam – Smart Soundbar

 Smart home technology has quickly become popular across the globe, so it was only a matter of time before it was incorporated into soundbars.
-So aside from giving you better sound than what your TV speakers can provide, this Sonos Beam soundbar gives you the convenience of Wi-Fi and Alexa compatibility.
+So aside from giving you better sound than what your TV speakers can provide, this Sonos Beam soundbar gives you the convenience of Wi-Fi, ethernet, and Alexa compatibility.

 If you’ve used Amazon Alexa before, you know how beneficial it is, especially if your sound bar has it.
-You can ask questions, give full commands, and receive excellent information completely hands-free with this voice assistant.
+You can ask questions, give full commands, play TV shows, and receive excellent information completely hands-free with this voice assistant.
 So if you need a smart soundbar, Sonos Beam is an excellent addition to your home theater system.

 Still, the Beam isn’t just about looks and voice commands.
 In just the first few minutes of testing, we found the sound quality to be superb, whether we were watching movies, TV shows, or listening to music.
 And with Apple Airplay 2, music streaming is much easier as well.